NCBI-Hackathons/VirusDiscoveryProject/contigs_readme.md

   All the contigs derived from a single SRR are included in a single fasta file.
 The naming convention for these files is: `SRR_ACCESSSION.fa`

   Within each fasta the definition line of each contig is constructed as follows: `SRR_ACCESSION.CONTIG_NAME.NUMBER` Where CONTIG_NAME can take one of two formats.
-For guided assemblies `RefSeqID_NUMBER`, and for de novo assemblies `Contig_AlphaNumeric.AlphaNumberic`
+For guided assemblies `RefSeqID_NUMBER`, and for de novo assemblies `Contig_NUMBER_NUMBER.NUMBER`

 ## Getting Data